Roman Abramovich is a genius, Berezovsky tells court

 Jonathan Sumption QC, for Mr Abramovich, said Mr Berezovsky had told the court that Mr Abramovich was "not smart".

-Mr Berezovsky, who has lived in exile in the UK since 2001, replied: "It's not so."'Good at psychology'
+Mr Berezovsky, who has lived in exile in the UK since 2001, replied: "It's not so."

 On Thursday, Mr Berezovsky told court Mr Abramovich was "good at getting people to like him and good at psychology in that way".